 Here are the best ways to find a part-time job in Korea.

 Firstly, for those who don’t speak Korean, I highly recommend using either Craigslist or Facebook groups to find a job.

 Craigslist is a popular website used all over the world for main advertisements.
 Whether it’s looking for jobs, finding a house, or selling furniture, this website has it all and is very easy to use.
 Finding a job on Craigslist is fairly simple.
-Moreover, most if not all job offers on Craigslist are targeted towards foreigners living in Korea.
+Moreover, most if not all job offers on Craigslist are targeted toward foreigners living in Korea.
 Each job can differ but In general, you’ll need to submit your resume and Contact details.
 Most places will also, often ask for your Visa status, Language ability, Nationality, and sometimes a Photo or your age so It’s good to include that In your resume to save time.
 Here is the website for jobs on Craigslist Seoul.

 I also want to mention that not all Job offers on Craigslist are legit and safe so It’s important to do some research beforehand.

 Finding jobs from Facebook groups is another great option for those who have Facebook and don’t speak Korean.
 Just search ‘Find a Job in Korea’ or ‘Jobs in Seoul’ and Join a group.
 Here you will find several posts offering different types of jobs.
 In addition, people will Include the requirements for the job, Salary, hours, etc. in the post and an email to apply.
 Here is the website for Facebook jobs in Korea.

 Lastly, for those who can understand Korean, I would recommend downloading either the Albachonguk (알바천국) or Albamon (알바몬) app.
 (There is also a website for desktop).
 Both apps work similarly and can be a bit tricky to navigate at first.
 If you can, ask a Korean friend to help.